codeannie/guestbook-client/README.md

 ## Introduction
 ---

 The idea came about from by all the weddings, birthdays and other events I have attended in the past year or will be attending this year and found it difficult to have to dig up that old email invitation or the paper invitation as a guest.
-As a someone who has also manned a few guest check-in tables at weddings, I found challenging to track who attended, who gave what gift, and the task of writing thank-you cards rather daunting.
+As a someone who has also manned a few guest check-in tables at weddings, I found it challenging to track who attended, who gave what gift, and the task of writing thank-you cards rather daunting.
 The original idea was for the app to generate RSVP emails to the guest and then reminder emails 3 days and on day of the event.
 Then on the day of the actual event, check-in guests and add comments to track gifts and what not.
 However, due to time and to keep as a MVP, I will have to revisit the email API and checking in of guests for v2.

 ## Preview
 ---